We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 Well, no, it may take a couple hundred years, but they'll be back if we leave them alone.

-And that we were cutting them down, and how horrible are we?
+And how horrible are we?

 And it wasn't true.

-That's so much lie, so many lies and myths about all of this, and they exist primarily because of the easy ignorance that people promulgating these myths encounter.
+And they exist primarily because of the easy ignorance that people promulgating these myths encounter.

 Anyway, I need to clear something up.